wuyilingwei/wuyilingwei/README.md

 ![Metrics](https://github.com/wuyilingwei/wuyilingwei/blob/main/github-metrics.svg)

 ## 🔭 Currently
-- I'm an international Grade 12 student in Canada, Coming soon [University of Toronto Mississauga](https://www.utm.utoronto.ca/future-students/programs/computer-science) computer science student.
+- I'm an international student in Canada, in [University of Toronto Mississauga](https://www.utm.utoronto.ca/future-students/programs/computer-science) as a computer science student.
 - I am a TCA Member - [Another End of Terra 回归线](https://github.com/TCA-Arknights/aneot), a fan-made literary journal based on the mobile game Arknights, where I was a core maintainer for content updates and upgrades.

 ## 🕰 Previously